Baptistery of Neon: History

-Architecture and Decoration
+Description

 The original floor is now some 3 meters underground, so the proper structure and extent of the building can no longer be seen.
 The octagonal design of the building, employed in virtually all Early Christian baptisteries, symbolizes the seven days of the week plus the Day of the Resurrection and Eternal Life.

 The ceiling mosaic depicts John the Baptist baptizing Jesus (depicted with beard) standing waist high in the Jordan River.
 Zeus, as personification of the Jordan, is also present.
 A procession of the twelve apostles proceeds around the center mosaic in two directions, ending with Saint Peter meeting Saint Paul.

 The Baptistry is one of the eight structures in Ravenna registered as UNESCO World Heritage Sites.
 According to the ICOMOS evaluation of this patrimony, "this is the finest and most complete surviving example of the early Christian baptistery" which "retains the fluidity in representation of the human figure derived from Greco-Roman art".